 Health Risks of Loneliness

 Certain situations such as moving to a new city or losing a spouse can increase your chances of feeling lonely, though others may feel lonely without any change in their lives at all.
 Depression symptoms such as loss of energy, decreased interest in activities and sadness can be born out of loneliness and further fuel social isolation.
-If one feels sad or disinterested in activities, they will continue to stay isolated and possibly lose the connections they once had.
+If an individual feels sad or disinterested in activities, they will continue to stay isolated and possibly lose the connections they once had.
 In the same way, anxiety can also significantly increase due to current loneliness or the fear of being alone in the future.

 Along with a decrease in mental health, there are many other ways loneliness negatively affects the body.
 Social isolation was found to increase a person’s risk of premature death from all causes, and is considered a new rival to smoking, obesity and physical inactivity.
 Here are some other ways social isolation can be harmful to our health: